 Try it.
 Please Google right now ‘how to set [my camera] to black and white’. (‘Picture style’ for Canon at time of writing.)

 Welcome back! – there, that didn’t take long, now did it?

 What you will now be seeing when you review your images on your camera screen (in the field) are monochrome lines, patterns, shapes, and no more than that.
 Of course your camera will be on a tripod (more on that here).
 If you also set the camera screen to show the grid, you can check rule of thirds and then make sure there is something bisecting at least one of the cross-points.
 Pop your horizon on a line.

 I’ll now hazard a guess.
 You are hoping to see beautiful landscape photography appear on your screen, but you will actually see a whole jumbled heap of mid-grey.
+Not too much black and white (or even very dark and very light grey).
 And that’s where you start your journey to really ‘looking’ at better composition.
 Reduce the number of elements in your image.
 Zoom in to maybe remove distractions.
 Now – you can’t do this while the sun is setting and there is wonderful colour in the sky – so you find a Great Composition before the sun sets.
 THEN you add the colour.
 Look for more blacks and whites in your viewfinder, and less mid greys.
 Look for strong triangle and polygon shapes, slanting and converging lines.
 Basically nice patterns.